PSTET

 a year agoContributor-Level 10

-For General Category Candidates:
+For General Category Candidates

-- Minimum 60% marks are required to qualify the PSTET examination.
+Minimum 60% marks to qualify.

-For Reserved Category Candidates (SC/ST/OBC/PH):
+For Reserved Category Candidates (SC/ST/OBC/PH)

 New question posted